Josephson's effect in the Schwarzschild background: Introduction

 Our first objective is to write the AC Josephson relation in a form that is manifestly gauge invariant and that cleanly separates proper-time dynamics from asymptotic measurement.
-The asymptotic phase-evolution rate \(\dot{\Delta\varphi}_\infty\) depends on the \emph{redshifted} voltage drops: it is proportional to \(V_1^\infty - V_2^\infty\), where \(V_i^\infty\equiv \alpha_i V_i^{\rm proper}\), or, equivalently, to \(\alpha_1 V_1^{\rm proper}-\alpha_2 V_2^{\rm proper}\).
+The asymptotic phase-evolution rate \(\dot{\Delta\varphi}_\infty\) depends on the redshifted voltage drops: it is proportional to \(V_1^\infty - V_2^\infty\), where \(V_i^\infty\equiv \alpha_i V_i^{\rm proper}\), or, equivalently, to \(\alpha_1 V_1^{\rm proper}-\alpha_2 V_2^{\rm proper}\).
 Equal proper biases therefore do not imply equal asymptotic frequencies when \(\alpha_1\neq \alpha_2\).
 In the weak-field limit, this reduces to a small, controllable correction; near the horizon \(\alpha\to 0\) reorganizes the spectrum in a simple scaling form, while the step loci expressed in asymptotic voltages remain fixed when both bias and drive are specified at infinity.
 In the weak-field limit, the resulting frequency shifts are exceedingly small for terrestrial fields, consistent with estimates of gravitationally induced Josephson oscillations in Earth’s potential \cite{Ummarino:2020loo}.

 Our second objective is to relate the critical current that governs a local weak link to the current measured at infinity.
-A short-junction solution on a static slice yields a \emph{proper} current–phase relation.
-Mapping to asymptotic observables introduces \emph{one} power of the lapse in the current, \(I_{c,\infty}\simeq \alpha I_c^{\rm proper}\), with curvature corrections controlled by junction size.
+A short-junction solution on a static slice yields a proper current-phase relation.
+Mapping to asymptotic observables introduces one power of the lapse in the current, \(I_{c,\infty}\simeq \alpha I_c^{\rm proper}\), with curvature corrections controlled by junction size.
 By contrast, power picks up two powers, \(P_\infty=\alpha^2 P_{\rm proper}\).
 These are kinematic statements independent of barrier microphysics.
-This separation between local microphysics and global redshift is complementary to holographic constructions where curved spacetimes host Josephson junctions on the gravity side yet still reproduce the standard current–phase phenomenology \cite{Horowitz:2011dz}.
+This separation between local microphysics and global redshift is complementary to holographic constructions where curved spacetimes host Josephson junctions on the gravity side yet still reproduce the standard current-phase phenomenology \cite{Horowitz:2011dz}.